The Place Between Breaths

 Review

-The Place Between Breaths is an emotionally raw story about mental illness and the ways that it can weigh heavily on our lives.
-Schizophrenia is a serious illness wherein those that have it experience severe delusions.
-Its causes are unknown and require lifelong treatment to keep symptoms under control.
-The plot for this novel is difficult to pin down and there are a lot of questionable holes in the plot that won’t be wrapped up nicely, which was oddly fitting given the subject matter.
+The Place Between Breaths is an emotionally raw story about mental health and the ways that it can weigh heavily on our lives.
+Schizophrenia is difficult to treat because its causes are unknown and require lifelong treatment to keep symptoms under control.
+Story progression is difficult to pin down and there are a lot of questionable plot holes that won’t be wrapped up nicely, which was oddly fitting given the subject matter.

-Speaking of mental illness, I’m not entirely sure what to make of this book’s message about it.
+Speaking of mental health, I’m not sure what to make of this book’s message about it.
 Is it difficult?
-Yes.
-Is there hope?
-No, hope is foolish.
-While it was nice to see some of the characters hold out hope for a cure, this book was pretty bleak with the way that it presents mental illness and the people suffering from it.
-Grace feels hopeless about her condition and her outlook on life becomes worse the more her illness progresses.
-The cycle with children and mental illness and not having any hope for a decent life was just too dark, too depressing.
-I honestly found it a little unfair to the millions of people struggling with mental illness out there that do try and carve out some semblance of a good life for themselves.
-Does mental illness make everything harder?
-Yes.
-But is that all there is?
-No. Overall a decent read, but I wished that there could’ve been a little more from it.
+This book was pretty bleak in its conclusions about the hope of recovery.
+The cycle with children and mental health issues and not having any hope for a decent life was just too dark, too depressing.
+I honestly found it a little unfair to the millions of people struggling out there that do try and carve out some semblance of a good life for themselves.
+An okay read overall but the book is definitely not without its faults.

 Quote